 For that, we recommend speaking to a financial advisor – and we’re here to help.
-For a free financial planning consultation, you can request to speak with an AT&T experienced financial adviser here.
+For a free financial planning consultation, you can request a free consultation with an AT&T experienced financial adviser here.

 You can learn more about navigating your AT&T retirement benefits by downloading our free ebook: The AT&T Employee’s Guide to Retirement.